These Are Special Times: United States

 These Are Special Times debuted at number four on the US Billboard 200, selling 126,000 copies.
 The next week, it became a greatest gainer, jumping to number three and selling 163,000 units.
 In its third week, despite selling 210,000 copies, These Are Special Times fell to number five.
-In the fourth week, thanks to Dion's CBS television special, the album rose to number three, with a 94% sales increase (409,000 copies) becoming a greatest gainer again.
+In its fourth week, thanks to Dion's CBS television special, the album rose to number three, with a 94% sales increase (409,000 copies), becoming a greatest gainer again.
 The next week, it moved to its peak position on the Billboard 200, number two, with sales of 366,000 units.
 These Are Special Times tied Amy Grant's 1992 Home for Christmas as the highest-charting holiday album ever by a female artist.
-It stayed at number two for the second week, selling 413,000 copies.
-In the seventh week, These Are Special Times reached its highest weekly sales of 462,000 copies, despite falling to number three.
-In the last week inside the top ten, the album fell to number five selling another 461,000 copies.
-On the Top Holiday Albums, it topped the chart for nine consecutive weeks.
+It stayed at number two for a second week, selling 413,000 copies.
+In its seventh week, These Are Special Times reached its highest weekly sales of 462,000 copies, despite falling to number three.
+In its last week inside the top ten, the album fell to number five, selling another 461,000 copies.
+The album topped the Top Holiday Albums subchart, however, for nine consecutive weeks.

 These Are Special Times became the best-selling holiday album of 1998 in the US with a total of 2,684,000 copies sold.
 Dion's album also sold more copies in its first year of release than any other holiday album by a female artist.
-On 6 December 2005, the album was certified five-times Platinum by the RIAA for shipment of five million copies in the US.
 On 16 November 2008, it also became the first holiday album by a female artist to top the five million mark in Nielsen SoundScan history.
 These Are Special Times is also the highest selling Christmas album by an artist born outside the US.
 It is the fourth best-selling Christmas album of the entire Nielsen SoundScan era with US sales of 5.6 million copies as of November 2019.
+On 3 November 2022, the album was certified six-times platinum by the RIAA for shipment of six million copies in the US.

 Rest of the world

 In Canada and in Quebec, These Are Special Times peaked at number one.
-The album shipped one million copies and was certified Diamond by the CRIA.
+The album shipped one million copies and was certified diamond by the CRIA.

 In Japan, the album reached number four and exceeded sales of more than 500,000 copies.

 These Are Special Times was also successful in Australasia and Europe, hitting the top ten in most countries and peaking at number one in Switzerland and Norway.